Pappu-Roy/Dev-Diaries/README.md

 🤝 Contribution
 This project is a personal portfolio piece.
 While I am not actively looking for contributions, feel free to fork the repository and use it for your own learning purposes.

-Pappu Roy | Aspiring Software Engineer
+Pappu Roy | CSE SUST | Aspiring Software Engineer